 Withdrawal symptoms can be severe, ranging from muscle and bone pain to vomiting, sleep issues to uncontrollable leg movements.
 These effects are incredibly uncomfortable and are why people continue using fentanyl.
 Medical detox can significantly assist with this process, increasing your chances of success.

-At Zinnia Healing, we help you get to a detox treatment center to address your physical dependence.
+At Zinnia Health, we help you get to a detox treatment center to address your physical dependence.
 That is step one.
 Once your body has eliminated the drug, you can then begin the healing process.
 For some, this means addressing trauma, while others highly benefit from family therapy following the aftermath of addiction.

 To increase your chances of a successful recovery, it’s important to seek a treatment program that is tailored to you and your individualized history, needs, and goals.
-At Zinnia Healing, we understand how important a customized approach is during recovery.
+At Zinnia Health, we understand how important a customized approach is during recovery.
 That is why we offer such a wide spectrum of treatment options at our expert facilities, as well as extra amenities to ensure a comfortable stay.